MarianoMolina/project_alice/README.md

   - `WebScrapeBeautifulSoupTask`: Takes a URL, retrieves it, task a string sample of the html to show an agent who creates the selectors for BeautifulSoup parsing of the content.
   - `GenerateImageTask`: Takes an image prompt and uses the agent's img_gen model to generate an image based on it.
   - `EmbeddingTask`: Takes a string and the agent's embeddings model to generate the vector embeddings for the text provided.
 - `Workflow`: The simplest a most complex task.
 Simple because all it does is run other tasks.
 Complex because the options are endless.
-Main difference is they have a tasks_end_code_routing to map the logic path and require a start_task to begin it.
+Main difference is they have a node_end_code_routing to map the logic path and require a start_node to begin it.

 ### Available APIs
 ![APIS](./img/APIs.PNG "Available API endpoints")